nest-desktop/nest-desktop/docs/deployer/deploy-openstack.rst

   source Project_<userID>-openrc.sh

-3. Modify Ansible configurations ``infrastructure/bwCloud/nest-desktop.json``.
+3. Modify the Ansible configurations in ``infrastructure/bwCloud/nest-desktop.json``.

   Set ``image_name``.
 Values for ``source_image`` and ``networks`` are taken from bwCloud dashboard.